anand2312/plant-simulation-lib/PLANT_CONFIG_SPEC.md

 ### Valid Configuration Example

 This example shows a source feeding a conveyor, which moves parts to a station.
-The station then sends parts to a router, which distributes them to two different drains.
+The station then distributes parts to two different drains using its built-in routing capability.

 ```json
 {